period.

 Menstruation affects half of the world's population, yet there is a noticeable lack of products addressing this topic in the market.

-"period." is available in both copper and brass versions to allow users to choose the color that fits their aesthetic preferences.
+"period." is available in both copper and brass versions to allow users to choose the colour that fits their aesthetic preferences.

 The design also offers both hanging and desktop options to ensure users can place the product in their house as they please.